 To recover punitive damages, you have to go through a bifurcated trial.
 During the first part of the trial, the jury decides whether to award compensatory damages and, if so, how much.
 You then go through the second part of the trial, usually with the same judge and jury, to determine whether the defendant's actions or inactions were grossly negligent.
 If the jury rules in your favor, it will make a recommendation for punitive damages and the amount that the defendant should pay.

-After a personal injury accident, such as a car or truck accident, workplace accident, or a slip and fall accident, you should seek medical attention then contact a Largo personal injury attorney at Sibley Dolman Gipe.
+After a personal injury accident, such as a car or truck accident, workplace accident, or a slip and fall accident, you should always seek medical attention first, then contact a Largo personal injury attorney at Dolman Law Group.

-Florida follows general no-fault laws, which means that your insurance company pays regardless of who caused a motor vehicle accident (No-fault or PIP insurance does not apply to motorcycle accidents or other types of personal injuries, like slips and falls or medical malpractice.)
-However, do not make the mistake of thinking that your insurance company has the same allegiance to you as you have to it.
-You will want our help even with minor car accidents if the insurance company refuses to pay or tries to reduce what it pays you.
+Florida follows general no-fault laws, which means that your insurance company pays regardless of who caused a motor vehicle accident.
+However, no-fault or PIP insurance does not apply to motorcycle accidents or other types of personal injuries, like slips and falls or medical malpractice.
+Do not make the mistake of thinking that your insurance company has an allegiance to you or working for you.
+Insurers are businesses, and their bottom lines are more important than their policyholders' recovery.

 If you have questions, we have answers.
-The following only addresses general topics and the answers may not apply to your situation.
-Should you have questions that we don’t address below, or want to know how the law applies to your Largo accident, give Sibley Dolman Gipe a call today.
+The following only addresses general topics, and the answers may not apply to your situation.
+If you have questions that we don't address below, or want to know how the law applies to your specific Largo accident, call Dolman Law Group today.

 What if I Only Sustained Minor Injuries?

 Never assume that you do not have serious injuries after an accident.
 Adrenaline might keep you from feeling pain.
-After an accident, always obtain medical attention from the hospital and ask for a thorough checkup, including x-rays and scans to check for fractures and internal injuries.
+After an accident, always seek medical attention and ask for a thorough checkup, including x-rays and scans to check for fractures and internal injuries.
 If you hit your head, you should notify doctors so that they can check for a concussion and other brain injuries.

-Even though you likely have already had to deal with your insurance company, you should only give it your contact information, the date and location of the accident, and your attorney’s contact information.
+Even though you likely have already had to deal with your insurance company, you should only provide your contact information, the date and location of the accident, and your attorney's contact information.
 Insurance companies want to make money, not pay out claims.
-Paying claims reduces an insurance company’s profits.
-Thus, it will find any reason, including twisting your words, to deny a claim or to offer you a pittance of a settlement.
+Paying claims reduces an insurance company's profits.
+Thus, the insurer will find any reason, including twisting your words, to deny a claim or offer you a pittance of a settlement.

-How Do I Pay Medical Bills Until I Receive My Settlement or Trial Award?
+How Do I Pay for My Medical Bills Until I Receive My Settlement or Trial Award?

-Your health insurance and vehicle insurance will cover medical expenses and, depending on the insurance company, might cover lost wages until you receive your settlement or trial award.
+Your health insurance and vehicle insurance may cover medical expenses related to a car crash and, depending on the insurance company, might cover lost wages until you receive your settlement or trial award.

 Not necessarily.
 Most personal injury cases settle before the plaintiff files a lawsuit.
 In some cases, where the insurance company refuses to offer fair compensation before litigation, it might offer a fair and reasonable settlement after you file a lawsuit but before it goes to trial.

-Since you have to show that the defendant injured you and caused other damages, you can ensure that you recover compensation to cover the full cost of your injuries by:
+Your lawyer will have to show that the defendant injured you and caused your damages.
+You can ensure that you recover compensation to cover your losses by: